rkwitt/teaching/SS22/ML/VO/README.md

 ### Lecture videos & Course notes

+*For reference, below you find videos (for most parts) of the material covered in the lecture.
+Some videos are from earlier years.
+In addition, you can also find my notes during the lecture (including the ones from earlier years).
+On some topics my notes for 2022 differ to the 2021 notes, as I have left out some parts.
+Relevant to the exam is obviously only the material covered in the summer term 2022*

 - **Introduction & Preliminaries**
   *Some motivation for what we will be talking about; Basics on measurable spaces, measures, measure spaces, measurable functions, probability spaces and random variables*
   [Video](https://drive.google.com/file/d/1Al2rAMxerJfhejVU0iUeHZ_0LCVqTpCm/view?usp=sharing), [Notes 2021](https://drive.google.com/file/d/1Kmfia-0ZcIPgnGclkP7aq-4Si3365FoL/view?usp=sharing)